-MAIS 5310 (3-3-0) Short-Term International Immersion Experience
+MAIS 5310 (3-3-0) Short-Term International Immersion Experience (S-L)

-This course is designed as a minimum four-week immersion venture in a foreign country which allows the student to gain first-hand knowledge and experience of that country's civilization and culture alongside exposure to foreign language acquisition, global business strategies, governmental practices, international ministry programs, or non-government organizations.
+This course is designed as a minimum four-week immersion venture in a foreign country which allows the student to gain firsthand knowledge and experience of that country's civilization and culture alongside exposure to foreign language acquisition, global business strategies, governmental practices, international ministry programs, or non-government organizations.
 This course allows students to gain valuable hands-on experience from an international organization through an internship supervised by a mentor in a leadership position.
+This course contains a field-based service-learning component.
 Summer.